Masshat/digital-command-control-DCC--on-FPGA/README.md

-# implémentation of a digital-command-control-(DCC protocol)-on-FPGA (Xilinx)
+# implementation of a digital-command-control-(DCC protocol)-on-FPGA (Xilinx)
-This is the complete implementation of a DCC centrale on a FPGA(Spartan 6) with VHDL, using ISE and Modelsim :)
+This is the complete implementation of a DCC centrale on a FPGA (Spartan 6) with VHDL, using ISE and Modelsim :)

 Digital Command Control (DCC) is a standard for a system to operate model railways digitally.
 When equipped with Digital Command Control, locomotives on the same electrical section of track can be independently controlled.